daizutabi/mkapi/docs/index.md

 pip install mkapi
 ```

+MkAPI requires the following dependencies:

+- Python 3.10 or higher
+- MkDocs 1.6 or higher

 ## Configuration

-Add the following lines to `mkdocs.yml`:
+To configure MkAPI, add the following lines to your `mkdocs.yml` file:

 ```yaml
 plugins: